rokdd/django-auto-static-libs/README.md

 ### Configuration

-Currently we support following libraries:
+Currently it supports the following libraries (bold the name of the corresponding configuration):

+* **jquery**: jQuery from github

 In your settings.py:
 ```